 - a.
 Appeal from Final Order Issued by the DEC.
 The record on appeal will consist of the documents provided to the DEC; all motions, responses to motions and orders resolving motions; the transcript of any hearing before the Hearing Panel; the DEC's final order; the Notice of Appeal; and all Briefs filed by the parties on appeal. - b.
 Appeal from Administrative Order.
 The record on appeal will consist of the Administrative Order; the Notice of Appeal; and all Briefs and appendices filed by the parties on appeal. - c.
 Preparation of Record.
-CFP Board Counsel must prepare the record on appeal, submit it to the Code and Standards Enforcement Committee and to the Appeal Panel if it is referred any matters, and deliver a copy to the Appellee or Appellant.
+CFP Board Counsel must prepare the record on appeal, submit it to the Appeals Commission, and deliver a copy to the Appellee or Appellant.